 In April, Murphy allocated nearly $18 million in federal American Rescue Plan funds to reimburse school districts for additional special education services for students impacted by the learning disruptions.
 As of April, the state Department of Education had approved reimbursement applications for 221 students in 78 school districts, according to the state.

 Compensatory education has always been available under the federal Individuals with Disabilities Education Act, or IDEA, to students who may not have received their IEP-mandated services.
-The federal Section 504 regulation requires a school district to provide a “free appropriate public education,” or FAPE, to students with a disability, regardless of the student’s disability.
-Under the IDEA, the state Department of Education is obligated to supervise school districts’ special education programs to ensure compliance with state and federal law.
+Under the federal act, a school district must provide a “free appropriate public education,” or FAPE, to students with a disability, regardless of the student’s disability.
+The state Department of Education is obligated to supervise school districts’ special education programs to ensure compliance with state and federal law.

 For more information on compensatory education, the Education Law Center provides an FAQ for parents about missed services during the pandemic.
 Families can also email Newark’s Office of Special Education or the state’s Office of Special Education at OSEinfo@doe.nj.gov for more information.